Dr. Nancy E. Reid

 Increasingly in recent years, the medical community and various organizations have been delving into utilizing and incorporating telemedicine for patient management.
 During the Covid-19 pandemic, the government reduced telemedicine regulations and increased reimbursement which accelerated the expansion of telemedicine.
 Various research is being done to analyze the outcomes of using telehealth in vulnerable populations.
 This article describes how access to cost-effective telemedicine can bridge the healthcare accessibility gap for underserved populations and reduce hospitalization among them.

 Cumbo H. Telemedicine: Bridging the Gap in Healthcare Access for Underserved Populations.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.